2023 DOGWOOD Festival

-A new digital carnival ride and concession ticket system
+Magic Money: A digital carnival ride ticketing system

 1. Which days are wristband days?

-Every day is wristband day!
-Wednesday through Saturday you can pay $25 (plus a $2.00 fee) for one or more wristbands and ride unlimited rides for the whole night.
+You can purchase a wristband for any single day!
+Wednesday through Saturday you can pay $32 for one or more wristbands and ride unlimited rides for the whole day.

 2. Do I have to buy a wristband to ride rides?

 No – you can also purchase Magic Money credits to use for rides.
 These digital credits are stored on a Magic Money card or a Magic Money phone app and can be reloaded at any time.
 These credits can also be used at select vendors for food or games.

 3. Can I still pay cash?